SanabriaRusso/uptime-service-backend/README.md

-# Delegation program backend
+# Uptime Service Backend

 As part of delegation program, nodes are to upload some proof of their activity.
 These proofs are to be accumulated and utilized for scoring.
-This service provides the nodes with a way to siubmit their data for score calculation.
+This service provides the nodes with a way to submit their data for score calculation.

 ## Constants